 Nevertheless, President Macri will need to take more action as, under current policies, emissions from all sectors (excluding LULUCF) are still projected to grow significantly - by about 50% above 2010 levels by 2030.
-The CAT rates Argentina’s unconditional NDC target as ‘Inadequate’; if Argentina were to increase its ambition by turning its conditional target into an unconditional one, it would move close to the CAT’s “medium” rating.
+The CAT rates Argentina’s unconditional NDC target as ”Highly insufficient”; if Argentina were to increase its ambition by turning its conditional target into an unconditional one, it would be rated “Insufficient”.

 In November 2016, Argentina submitted its revised Nationally Determined Contribution (NDC), including an unconditional absolute emissions reduction target limiting emissions to 483 MtCO2e by 2030, including land use, land use change and forestry (LULUCF) emissions (405 MtCO2e excl.
 LULUCF).
 This is equivalent to a 22% increase compared to 2010 levels or 74% above 1990 levels, excluding LULUCF.
 Argentina has also put forward a conditional target to limit emissions to 369 MtCO2e by 2030 including LULUCF (310 MtCO2e excl.
 LULUCF), which equals to a reduction of 7% compared to 2010 levels or an increase of 22% compared to 1990, levels excluding LULUCF).

-We rate Argentina’s NDC target “inadequate”, based on the unconditional target.
-The “inadequate” rating indicates that Argentina’s commitment is not in line with interpretations of a “fair” approach in line with holding warming below2°C, let alone with the Paris Agreement’s stronger 1.5°C limit.
-If Argentina were to drop the conditions for the conditional target, it would move close to the CAT’s “medium” rating.
-However, the “medium” rating still indicates that the country’s climate plans are at the least ambitious end of what would be a fair contribution.
-This would not yet be consistent with limiting warming to below 2°C, let alone with the Paris Agreement’s stronger 1.5°C limit, unless other countries make much deeper reductions and comparably greater effort.
+We rate Argentina’s NDC target “Highly insufficient”, based on the unconditional target.
+The “Highly insufficient” rating indicates that Argentina’s commitment is not at all consistent with holding warming to below 2°C let alone with the Paris Agreement’s stronger 1.5°C limit.
+If all government targets were in this range, warming would reach between 3°C and 4°C. If Argentina were to drop the conditions for the conditional target, it would move to the CAT’s “Insufficient” rating.
+However, the “Insufficient” rating still indicates that the country’s climate plans are in the least stringent part of their fair share range and not consistent with holding warming below 2°C let alone with the Paris Agreement’s stronger 1.5°C limit.

 Paris Agreement targets